tim-peterson/old2young-reprogramming/intersecting_gene_lists.md

 Remove duplicates `in data->remove duplicates` and make lowercase using `=LOWER() combined with fill down` in Excel.

-Import data, e.g., as an Excel file
+Import data, e.g., as an Excel file.

 	library(readxl)

 	hu_skel_musc <- read_excel("~/OneDrive - Washington University in St. Louis/Data/Aging/Standardized/Up in young/hu_skel_musc.xlsx")

-Just checking to see if you've imported the data you want
+Just checking to see if you've imported the data you want:

 	View(hu_skel_musc)

 `count_occurences` this will contain your gene counts across your columns.